iCliniq Logo

 What Is the Treatment for Morning Depression?

 Depression makes it hard for anyone to stay awake.
 Sleep trouble is due to low levels of serotonin.
-Serotonin is a feel-good hormone that is released in the brain that promotes good quality sleep.
-The treatment for morning depression is serotonin-norepinephrine reuptake inhibitors (SNRIs) such as Effexor (venlafaxine) are helpful with morning depression.
+Serotonin is a feel-good hormone that is released in the brain, which promotes good quality sleep.
+The treatment for morning depression is serotonin-norepinephrine reuptake inhibitors (SNRIs), such as Effexor (Venlafaxine) are helpful with morning depression.

 • Eating food at the appropriate times.

-• Avoiding substances like caffeine, tobacco, and alcohol.
+• Avoid substances like caffeine, tobacco, and alcohol.

-• Avoiding heavy exercises for four hours before bedtime.
+• Avoid heavy exercises for four hours before bedtime.

-• Refraining from long naps during day time.
+• Refraining from long naps during the day.

 • A silent and cool room will promote sleep.